Set Up a Validator¶

 If you prefer using Docker or an OCI-compatible container runtime, the official Polkadot Docker image can be pulled directly from Docker Hub.

-To pull the latest image, run the following command.
-Make sure to replace INSERT_VERSION_NUMBER
+To pull the latest stable image, run the following command:

 Build from Sources¶